 Causes of Hematemesis During Pregnancy

 Vomiting blood during pregnancy has several factors associated with it.
-Some of the common causes of vomiting of blood during pregnancy are:
+Some of the common causes of vomiting of blood during pregnancy are as follows:

-An inflammation of the stomach causes harmful bacteria, Helicobacter pylori, to infect the inner lining of the stomach leading to gastritis.
+- Gastritis: An inflammation of the stomach causes harmful bacteria, Helicobacter pylori, to infect the inner lining of the stomach, which leads to gastritis.
 Acute gastritis leads to minor inflammation whereas chronic gastritis causes chronic inflammation.
 This disorder may eventually lead to excessive vomiting of blood, which is often red in colour.
 It may also be accompanied by abdominal pain and weakness.

-It is a known fact that an expectant mother needs to have small meals at regular intervals to satisfy her hunger.
-If you starve yourself during pregnancy, your empty stomach could make you feel sick and you may vomit blood.
+- Starvation: It is a known fact that an expectant woman needs to have smaller meals at regular intervals to satisfy her hunger.
+If you starve yourself during pregnancy, your empty stomach could make you feel sick and you might vomit blood.
 It may sound strange, but if you don’t eat enough during pregnancy, your body may rebel by vomiting.

-It is very common to feel nauseous and vomit repeatedly during pregnancy.
-But repeated and constant episodes of vomiting especially forceful ones could cause a rupture in the oesophagus.
+- Rupture of the Oesophagus: It is very common to feel nauseous and vomit repeatedly during pregnancy.
+But constant episodes of vomiting, especially forceful ones could cause a rupture in the oesophagus.
 This injury could result in stains of blood in the vomit.

-Pregnancy tends to induce hypertension.
-Doctors always advise pregnant women to take ample rest and stay in a peaceful and happy environment.
+- Hypertension: Pregnancy usually leads to hypotension but if the woman has hypertension, then it may lead to vomiting of the blood, but this happens rarely.
+Portal hypertension can also lead to hematemesis.
+Doctors always suggest pregnant women to take ample rest and stay in a peaceful and happy environment.
 Stress can lead to an upset stomach, eventually leading to vomiting of blood.

-Taking over-the-counter medicines for pain like aspirin, Ibuprofen can lead to irritation and bleeding.
+- Medications: Taking over-the-counter medicines for pain like aspirin and Ibuprofen can lead to irritation and bleeding.
 Taking these medicines reduce the production of mucus and irritate the lining of the stomach.
 Aspirin is known to clot the blood and interfere with the function of blood platelets.
 Prenatal vitamins are also known to cause nausea and vomiting.

 What Is the Colour of the Blood in the Vomit?

-Here’s how the blood may appear when you vomit during pregnancy.
+Here’s how the blood may appear if you vomit during pregnancy.

-If the bleeding is caused by an injury to the stomach or duodenum (first part of the small intestine), then the blood in the vomit appears maroon or dark brown.
+If the bleeding is caused by an injury to the stomach or duodenum (first part of the small intestine), then the blood in the vomit may appear maroon or dark brown.

-If bleeding is caused by a tear in the oesophagus, the blood appears red and fresh.
+If bleeding is caused by a tear in the oesophagus, the blood will appear red and fresh.

 Signs and Symptoms of Hematemesis in Pregnancy

 The colour and consistency of the blood vomited differs as per the cause of bleeding.
-Apart from bleeding, pregnant mothers may also experience other symptoms which need to be given attention.
+Apart from bleeding, pregnant women also experience other symptoms which need to be given attention.
 Some of the common symptoms associated with vomiting of blood during pregnancy are: